Exploring nitrogen dioxide (NO2) data from PACE/OCI#

 Summary#

-This tutorial describes how to access and download nitrogen dioxide (NO2) data products developed from PACE OCI data.
+This tutorial describes how to access and download trace gas data products developed from PACE OCI data.
 More information on how these products were created can be found in Fasnacht et al. (2025).
-This notebook will also include examples on how to plot NO2 data as a static and interactive map, as well as how to plot an interactive time series plot.
+This notebook includes examples on how to plot L3M NO2 data as a static and interactive map, as well as how to plot an interactive time series plot.
+It also provides examples on how to open and plot L2 NO2 data.

 Learning Objectives#